bozeklab/histo-miner/README.md

 ├── configs                               # All configs file with explanations │   ├── models                            # example configs for both models inference │   ├── classification_training           # Configs for classifier training
-│   ├── histm_miner_pipeline              # Configs for the core code of histo-minerent
+│   ├── histo_miner_pipeline              # Configs for the core code of histo-minerent
 ├── datasets                              # README defining where to find our datasets in Zenodo ├── docs                                  # Documentation files (in addition to this main README.md) ├── scripts                               # Main code for users to run Histo-Miner